Pilsen Historic District: History

-Gentrification
+Pilsen is home to Chicago's largest migrant shelter, located between Cermak Road and the southern branch of the Chicago River, opened in fall 2023.
+People living at the shelter have described it as having "harsh shelter conditions, including cramped living quarters, mistreatment from workers, freezing temperatures, and unsanitary bathrooms," with an analysis by Borderless magazine concluding that the shelter "fails to meet the basic standards for emergency shelter laid out by the U.N.
+Refugee Agency."
+In December 2023, several children staying at the shelter became ill, with one of them dying.

 As early as 1985, Pilsen's proximity to the downtown area and its low-value property became an ideal neighborhood for gentrification.
 Pilsen residents and community institutions mobilized against two major redevelopments Chicago 21 Plan (the mid-1970s) and Chicago 1992 World's Fair (early to mid-1980s).
 The neighborhood's long-lasting defense is prompted by its alliance of local developers, Pilsen homeowners, and the city.
-As of 2014 growing community activists like The Pilsen Alliance, an organization from 1998 that mobilized against the expansion of the University of Illinois at Chicago (UIC) in Pilsen, continued to display an extensive stronghold against developer and city plans.
+As of 2014 growing community activists like The Pilsen Alliance, an organization from 1998 that mobilized against the expansion of the University of Illinois at Chicago (UIC) in Pilsen, continued to display an extensive stronghold against real estate developer and city plans.

-In 2016 a recent uprise of Pilsen as a neighborhood experiencing gentrification led to the displacement of residents, the shutting down of businesses, and a cultural change in the Historically Mexican neighborhood.
+In 2016 increasing gentrification led to the displacement of residents, the shutting down of businesses, and a cultural change in the historically Mexican neighborhood.
 According to the Chicago Sun-Times as of 2023 Pilsen community organizations are protesting the increasing property taxes that continue to force residents out of their homes.